TMThanh7217/DemoLayoutV2/README.md

 This demo is an updated version of DemoLayout

-The demo can switch between layout by ultilizing Fragment
+The demo can switch between layout by utilizing Fragment